-Where are you at in your menopause journey?
+Where are you in your perimenopause or menopause journey?

-I’m perimenopausal.
-My symptoms began four years ago.
-I had always had quite severe PMS but it felt constant and then accelerated when my father died.
+I’m perimenopausal, and my symptoms began four years ago.
+I had always had quite severe PMS but it began to feel constant.
+It accelerated when my father died.

-At the time, I had just embarked on a new relationship after 15 years of being a single mum.
-My daughter was doing her A-levels and applying for university and I had started in a GP partnership that I’d wanted for a long time.
-The symptoms couldn’t have come at a worse time.
-I felt constant fatigue, joint pain and stiffness in the morning, a loss of confidence, anxiety, weight gain (I’d always struggled with my weight and have food anxiety).
+I had constant fatigue, joint pain and stiffness in the morning, a loss of confidence, anxiety, weight gain (I’d always struggled with my weight and have food anxiety).
 For the first time in my life, I had to get up in the night to use the bathroom.
 It was a horrendous combination.
 I felt vulnerable and most certainly not sexy!

 What has been the most challenging thing to deal with?